10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 As your RV AC will rarely be the only thing running or using electricity inside the RV.

-And to run a 15,000 BTU AC you should have a generator that has a rated wattage of 4000 watts.
+And to run a 15,000 BTU AC you should have a generator that has a rated wattage of at least 4000 watts.

 Is it cheaper to run a generator on gas or propane?

-While comparable in fuel efficiency, propane is generally slightly more fuel-efficient compared to gasoline, which means it’s typically cheaper to run a generator on propane as opposed to gas.
+While comparable in fuel efficiency, propane is generally slightly more fuel-efficient compared to gasoline, which means it’s typically cheaper to run a generator on propane.

 Jason Kidd